Diversity in the Somerville Public Schools

 Translation & Interpretation Services

-The Somerville Public Schools offers translation and interpretation services through our Parent Information Center (PIC).
-The District's four primary languages are English, Spanish, Portuguese, and Haitian Creole, and we make every effort to communicate with families in the appropriate target language.
-To request translation or interpretation services, please contact the Parent Information Center at (617) 625-6600, x6962.
+The Somerville Public Schools offers translation and interpretation services through our Enrollment Office.
+The district's four primary languages are English, Spanish, Portuguese, and Haitian Creole, and we make every effort to communicate with families in the appropriate target language.
+To request translation or interpretation services, please contact the Enrollment Office at 617-625-6600 x6962.

 Helpful Diversity Resources

 Family Diversity Project: A nonprofit organization in Amherst, MA has created four award-winning traveling rental exhibits that tour communities nationwide and internationally.
 By educating people of all ages to recognize, support, and celebrate the full range of diversity, these traveling exhibits are designed to help reduce prejudice, stereotyping, and harassment of all people who are perceived to be "different" from the "norm."